GateNLP/gate-teamware/docs/userguide/project_config.md

   more than this proportion of documents.
 * **Timeout for pending annotation tasks (minutes)** - Specify the number of minutes a user has to complete an annotation task (i.e. annotating a single document).
+* **Reject documents** - Switching this off will mean that annotators for this project will be unable to choose to reject documents.
 * **Document ID field** - The field in your uploaded documents that is used as a unique identifier.
 GATE's json format uses the name field.
 You can use a dot limited key path to access subfields e.g. enter features.name to get the id from the object `{'features':{'name':'nameValue'}}`